captainHayek/National-GIS-Layers-and-Documentation/README.md

 2) AA Ports of First Entry - A point feature dataset of Australia's Ports of Entry as listed on the Department of Home Affairs website: https://www.homeaffairs.gov.au/trav/ente/avia/maritime/ports-of-entry

 3) Bunnings Locations - The dataset was derived from publicly available information on Bunnings corporate website: "https://www.bunnings.com.au/stores"

+4) Coles Distribution Centres - The dataset was derived from publicly available information on Coles corporate website